Thomas-Frew/OLAF-Neighbourhood/README.md

 In the client directory, the following is required:

-- `cert.pem`: The certificate of the server the client is connecting to.
+- `rootCA_cert.pem`: The certificate of the root CA used by the neighbourhood of the server the client is connecting to.
 - `private_key.pem`: The private key of the client.
 - `public_key.pem`: The public key of the client.